 Olive oil may also treat H. pylori bacteria.
 A 2007 study showed that olive oil has strong antibacterial abilities against eight H. pylori strains.
 Three of those strains are antibiotic-resistant.
 Olive oil also remains stable in gastric acid.

 Licorice root is a common natural remedy for stomach ulcers.
 It may also fight H. pylori.
 According to a 2009 study, licorice root doesn’t directly kill the bacteria, though it can help prevent it from sticking to cell walls.
+There are a variety of options available for purchase online.

 A compound in broccoli sprouts called sulphoraphane may be effective against H. pylori.
 Research on mice and humans suggests that it reduces gastric inflammation.
 It also may lower bacteria colonization and its effects.
 A study on people with both type 2 diabetes and H. pylori showed that broccoli sprout powder fights the bacteria.
 It also improved cardiovascular risk factors.